Workplace Harassment Lawyer in NYC

 The Civil Rights Act of 1964 protects workers’ rights against harassment.
 This law criminalizes employers who discriminate against employees based on their racial identity, skin color, religious beliefs, sexual orientation, or national origin.

 Despite this law’s existence, a 2019 Statista report mentioned how three out of five employees working in the United States have witnessed or experienced discrimination as defined in the 1964 Civil Rights Act.

-Meanwhile, the employment rights regulations of the Equal Employment Opportunity Commission (EEOC) maintain that employees have the right to work in a hostile-free environment.
+The Equal Employment Opportunity Commission (EEOC) outlines regulations to ensure employees have the right to work in a hostile-free environment.

 However, co-workers may contribute to the creation of a hostile work environment, even if the employer themselves do not condone discriminatory actions.
 Regardless of their views, the employer is responsible for the created environment.

 You have the right to protect yourself or colleagues against discriminatory actions should you witness or experience them first-hand.
 In such cases, consider seeking legal representation from licensed workplace harassment lawyers.

 You may unknowingly be a victim especially if you don’t pay too much attention to your supervisor’s or colleagues’ actions toward you.
 Likewise, a co-worker may fail to notice when they are the target of workplace harassment.
 Some conduct that may constitute discrimination include:

 Offensive Jokes: Did your immediate supervisor or manager express inappropriate humor that left you feeling uncomfortable?
 Did they attempt to brush it off by claiming “it was just a joke”?

 Epithets: Does your co-worker call you by a nonconsensual nickname?